jessewarren-aa/strifechat/README.md

 This allows us to create slices of state succinctly inside of the Jbuilder view, as seen below.

+This also will allow us to perform model-level mutations, abstractions, and other filter-like functionality, such as adding fields that don't depend on columns inside the relevant database's table.

 ```ruby
 class User < ApplicationRecord
   ...